CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-1/Self-paced/1_Leading Change as an Individual.md

 ---
-## Adjust Approach & Identify Lessons Learned
+## Adjust approach & identify lessons learned

-Now that you’ve assessed the root of the “no,” considered whether or how to advance change, and considered the right-size amount of change, determine how best to approach the situation.
+Now that you’ve assessed the root of the “no,” considered whether or how to advance change, and considered the right size amount of change, determine how best to approach the situation.
 Use the Lean “[build-measure-learn](http://theleanstartup.com/principles)” approach here.
 Decide how to adjust, test it out, and see how it works.
 Then, learn from the experience by documenting lessons learned and sharing them with others.

 Remember our discussion of wellness rituals and performance areas from our earlier discussion?
 [Well, it just so happens that research shows that capitalizing on your strengths leads you to feel revitalized](http://www.sciencedirect.com/science/article/pii/S0191886910003946).
 Another wellness ritual to add to your arsenal!
 If you’re dealing with a difficult situation, remind yourself and affirm your strengths.
 Then, think about how to leverage those strengths along your change and innovation journey.

 ---
-## Telling Your Procurement Story
+## Telling Your procurement story

-### Sharing What You’ve Learned to Help Others Succeed
+### Sharing what you’ve learned to help others succeed

-**Why Your Story Matters**
+**Why your story matters**

 Digital service procurement is always evolving.
 What works today might help someone else tomorrow.
 Sharing your procurement experiences, what went well, what didn’t, and what you’d do differently, is a powerful way to help the community.